WasmCert/WasmCert-Coq/tests/shrot.md

-This test contains a few tests for numeric shifts/rotations.
+This test contains a few numeric shifts/rotations.

 ```wasm
 (module